ghalys/VCE_03/readme.txt

 NodeJS
 MySQL
 http-server
+npm install express

-What we have done :
+## What we have done :
 Server:
-- We removed any call to SillyClient from the chat from Assignment 1
 - We coded our own server using nodejs (using http + WebSocket server)
 - We connect the chat client to your own server using a Websocket
 - They connect to the application with secure login via an Access Token